microsoft/CCF/doc/architecture/consensus/index.rst

 Consensus Protocols
 ===================

-The default consensus protocol for CCF is Crash Fault Tolerance (:term:`CFT`) and there is an experimental option of enabling Byzantine Fault Tolerance (:term:`BFT`).
+The supported consensus protocol for CCF is Crash Fault Tolerance (:term:`CFT`).

 Below, we give an overview over the nodes state machine in both settings and the retirement mechanics that apply across the two protocols.